Last updated: 3 days ago

-All of the software a user downloads from the web assumes you are working on a Mac or PC running Intel.
-This means when you buy an ARM Mac, you will not be downloading any of that software, which might be frustrating for users.
-As of now, iPad and iPhone cannot download apps from the web, and the same could easily occur for the ARM Mac.
+All of the software a user downloads from the web assumes they are working on a Mac or PC running Intel.
+This means when you buy an ARM Mac, you will not be downloading any of that software, which might be frustrating for users. iPad and iPhone cannot download apps from the web, and the same could easily occur for the ARM Mac.

-Since macOS does have a bit more control over software installation, it is likely Apple will leave settings in place for users to install compatible applications from the web.
-It will be up to third party developers to make their software compatible, however, and could mean a rather barebones amount of non-Mac Store software over the first year after launch.
+Since macOS has a bit more control over software installation, Apple will likely enable settings for users to install compatible applications from the web.
+It will be up to third-party developers to make their software compatible, however, and could mean a minimal third-party software for some time after launch.

-If Apple does in fact restrict Mac software to the Mac App Store, or at least make it very hard to install from anywhere else, then developers need to want to make apps for the Mac App Store.
-Else Apple could alienate key devs and thus lose customers to Windows because of lack of compatible software.
+If Apple restricts Mac software to the Mac App Store or makes it very hard to install from anywhere else, developers will need to offer their apps through official Apple channels.
+Otherwise, Apple could alienate popular developers and thus lose customers to Windows because of a lack of compatible software.

-Another issue which is easily solved with licensing is Thunderbolt.
+Another issue that is easily solved with licensing is Thunderbolt.
 Intel owns the rights to Thunderbolt and includes the necessary I/O for the ports in the Intel chipsets.
-Unless Apple comes up with their own version of Thunderbolt without violating patents, Apple will likely still be in business with Intel in some capacity.
+Unless Apple comes up with its own version of Thunderbolt without violating patents, Apple will likely still be in business with Intel in some capacity.